Chelle007/fiona-congraduation-web/README.md

-# 🎓 Congratulations, Fiona! 🎓
+# 🎓 Graduation Congrats Portal

-This is a special graduation gift for our dear friend, **Fiona Teo**, from **Michelle and Desmond**.
-We're so proud of all your hard work and accomplishments!
+This is a special graduation gift for our dear friend, **Fiona**, from **Michelle and Desmond**.
 This little website is a celebration of you and your amazing achievement.

+## 🔄 Data Flow

+This is how the congratulatory messages get from friends to the website:

+*   Google Form → Friends submit their messages (Name, Message, maybe Photo URL).
+*   Google Sheets → Automatically stores all the responses.
+*   Next.js Backend → Reads the Google Sheets data.
+*   Frontend UI → Maps over the messages and displays them as animated cards or sticky notes.

 ## ✨ Features ✨

 This website is packed with love, memories, and a little bit of magic:

-*   **A Personal Welcome:** A special message just for you.
+*   **A Personal Welcome:**
-*   **Interactive Scratch Card:** Scratch to reveal a surprise image!
+*   **Interactive Scratch Card:**
-*   **Messages from Friends:** Heartfelt congratulations and well wishes from your friends, delivered in a fun, animated way.
+*   **Messages from Friends:** Heartfelt congratulations and well wishes from Google Form https://forms.gle/pR6g6gfAzc555oqA6
-*   **Magic UI:** The website is brought to life with beautiful animations and effects from [Magic UI](https://magicui.design/).
-*   **A Touch of Humor:** Because what's a celebration without a little fun?
-(We couldn't resist the RickRoll button!)
-*   **And more!** Explore the site to find all the little surprises we've hidden for you.

 ## 🛠️ Made With 🛠️